 If you have e-commerce on your website, you probably have a simple sales tax engine.
 When your customers put in their addresses, the tax engine checks the tax rate in their town and calculates the sales tax on their purchases.

 That’s great — but it doesn’t have the level of accuracy you need.
 For one thing, it probably relies entirely on zip code, which may not be enough information to get the exact rate for each jurisdiction.
 It probably also doesn’t take into account special tax rates for specific items or detailed regulations for your industry.
 Chances are, it doesn’t even update often enough to catch all the changes in rates and regulations.

 This doesn’t always matter at a typical small online retail shop.
 Your average basket size might be $35 or $86, and you may have limited numbers of sales in each state.
 You can miss a few cents here or there and end up close enough.

 Does your sales tax engine meet your needs?

 For manufacturers, construction, and large items like industrial machinery, it’s a whole different ball game.

-That’s why you need a tax engine like the one Sales Tax DataLINK uses in our solutions.
+Sales Tax DataLINK works with your sales tax engine, providing the tax rate database that works like rocket fuel to make your tax engine robust enough for all your needs.
 We can get you invoice-level accuracy that makes sure you’re compliant in every required jurisdiction and supports you in an audit.

 Give us a call.
 We’ll be happy to prepare a demo that will show you exactly what Sales Tax DataLINK sales tax reporting software can do.